Picket Line Outside of Foley’s

 Bob Dundas, Foley’s Senior Vice President, proactively responded to the protests by working with Black community leader Hobart Taylor and Houston Chronicle publisher John T. Jones on a plan to quietly integrate all 70 of Houston’s lunch counters on the same day — August 25, 1960.
 They convinced local media not to report on the integrated lunch counters for one week, successfully avoiding the racial violence that had erupted in other Southern cities.

 In the years following desegregation, Foley’s received both positive feedback from Black customers and allies as well as fervent complaints.
 Some white customers made clear they would no longer be shopping at Foley’s if it meant being helped by Black employees or encountering Black customers in the same restaurants, restrooms, and fitting rooms.
-Ultimately, integration helped rather than hurt Foley’s bottom line, and the store remained a fixture to downtown Houston until it closed its doors in 2006.
+Ultimately, integration helped rather than hurt Foley’s bottom line, and the store remained a fixture in downtown Houston until it closed its doors in 2006.

 Special Collections, University of Houston Libraries